GROUP PROGRAMS

 "My son was struggling with making friends at school.
 Kids were nice, but he didn't have anyone to hang out with on the weekend and wasn't invited to parties.
 "Most social connections were with family friends or relatives."

-PEERS® Social Skills Group for Young Adults
+PEERS® Informed Social Skills Group for Young Adults

 ABOUT THE PROGRAM